Today you are going to see the exact ten writing techniques I use in every article I write.

-While this example doesn’t use a problem-agitation structure, they catch your attention by starting with short, seemingly random sentences, all of which are tied with the idea of activities that bond employers together.
+While this example doesn’t use a problem-agitation structure, they catch your attention by starting with short, seemingly random sentences, all of which tie to the idea of activities that bond employers together.

-Similarly, Stefanie Flaxman from Copyblogger creates interest in her topic by tying the topic of the article with a personal anecdote:
+Similarly, Stefanie Flaxman from Copyblogger creates interest in her topic by tying the article’s topic with a personal anecdote:

 While it’s not as concrete as Derek’s intro, it’s still short and concise.
 She even finishes giving a glimpse into the solution.

 If there’s one writer I believe is the king of short, catchy intros is Brian Dean from Backlinko, who spares no time to create a lot of interest in his articles: